 What is the Quidditch Premier League?

-The QPL is an ambitious project that seeks to bring exciting and competitive league play to the United Kingdom during the QuidditchUK off-season (during May/June/July/August).
+The QPL is an ambitious project that seeks to bring exciting and competitive league play to the United Kingdom during the QuidditchUK off-season, which is between June and August.

 When does the ‘season’ run?

 Is the QPL affiliated with QuidditchUK?

 Currently, the QPL is run as a separate organisation to QUK, and there are no plans to formally become a part of QUK in the future.
 However, we are grateful to help the UK’s National Governing Body build the sport of quidditch in the UK and around the world.
 The QPL would not be possible without the support the sport has gained from this incredibly professional and effective National Governing Body, and we are grateful for everything they have done for quidditch.

 Will the teams be QuidditchUK official?

 No. The QPL teams will be brand new, each representing a geographic ‘catchment area’.
 The areas are based on the official ‘regions’ of England, and the teams representing them, are: